 Thanks Robyn and everyone on the Smitten team for your generous time!

-Isabelle (Silicon Valley) has called Taipei, Tokyo, Paris, and San Diego home and is now based in the SF Bay Area.
+Isabelle (Dallas Fort Worth) has called Taipei, Tokyo, Paris, San Diego, and San Francisco Bay Area home and is now based in the Dallas–Fort Worth metroplex.
 She enjoys traveling, taking photos, and experimenting in the kitchen.
-You will likely find her carrying one too many cameras and trying new foods with her husband off the beaten path somewhere in the world. / Visit her portfolio, Facebook, or Instagram and say hello!
+You will likely find her carrying one too many cameras and trying new foods with her husband off the beaten path somewhere in the world. / Visit her website and say hello!